agarwalrounak/maya/CONTRIBUTING.md

 ## Reviews against Pull Requests

 A PR can be reviewed by both core as well as external contributors.
 Below can be referred to during reviews:
-- contributor should be faimilar with maya's [idiomatic standards](https://github.com/openebs/maya/blob/master/docs/idiomatic-maya-guide.md)
+- contributor should be familiar with maya's [idiomatic standards](https://github.com/openebs/maya/blob/master/docs/idiomatic-maya-guide.md)
 - contributor should fix all the linting issues raised by the lint tools integrated with maya
 - contributor should try to implement relevant golang based unit tests for the fix/enhancement
 - contributor should try to rework on the review comments as much as possible